Downloadable Resources

 What can I do if my school refuses to refer to me by the correct name and pronouns?

-State and federal courts have found that refusal to refer to a transgender student by their correct name and pronouns constitutes sex discrimination under Title IX.
+Refusal to refer to a transgender student by their correct name and pronouns constitutes sex discrimination under Title IX.
 This would also be considered discrimination on the basis of gender identity or gender expression under the NJ LAD.
 You do not need a legal name change in order for your school to refer to you by the correct name and pronouns.
 While your school will likely keep a permanent file with your legal name and sex assigned at birth (until you have completed the legal name change and sex marker change process) your school should put your correct name and sex/gender into the student information system (SIS).
 This will be done on a case-by-case basis to protect your privacy, with you, the student, having input on the process.

 While inadvertent slips or honest mistakes in the use of names or pronouns may occur, staff or students intentionally and persistently refusing to respect a student’s gender identity by using the wrong name and gender pronoun is discriminatory.
 If your school refuses to refer to you by the correct name and pronouns, contact Garden State Equality by filling out this form.
 If you simply need an advocate to help you communicate this to the school, contact us.

-Does Title IX still protect transgender students?
+Does Title IX protect transgender students?

 Why are policies that support transgender students important?